Construction Project Management Services and Construction Books

 2. The contractor remains on the project longer than allowed in their price resulting in them losing money.

-3. The contractor’s team may become demoralized knowing they can never meet the required dates, knowing no matter how hard they work the client won’t be satisfied with their performance, and in fact even their senior management will blame them for delivering the project late. ( Contractors shouldn’t commit to dates they cannot achieve.
-They could either submit an alternative achievable schedule that doesn’t satisfy the client’s dates, or not price the project, or discuss with the customer alternate methods or strategies to enable the customer to get access to parts of the project they require on their required dates.)
+3. The contractor’s team may become demoralized knowing they can never meet the required dates, knowing no matter how hard they work the client won’t be satisfied with their performance, and in fact even their senior management will blame them for delivering the construction project late. ( Contractors shouldn’t commit to dates they cannot achieve.
+They could either submit an alternative achievable construction schedule that doesn’t satisfy the client’s dates, or not price the project, or discuss with the customer alternate methods or strategies to enable the customer to get access to parts of the project they require on their required dates.)

-2. Formulating the schedule without considering the construction methodology.
+2. Formulating the construction schedule without considering the construction methodology.
 Frequently I see schedules which were drawn up by a planner with no input from the construction team.
-In fact some of these schedules don’t even consider the construction methodology the construction team is using.
+In fact, some of these schedules don’t even consider the construction methodology the construction team is using.
 This is obviously pointless because the project progress is often difficult to measure since the tasks are in a different order, or possibly don’t even appear on the schedule.

 3. Failing to allow for the normal expected weather conditions.
 Contractors frequently complain of weather delays.
 But often the weather experienced is normal for that region at that time of the year.
 Yes, on occasion there are abnormal weather events (something that seems to be occurring more often) which cannot be expected.
 However, contractors should allow for normal weather interruptions which could include rain, winds, snow and extreme temperatures which could disrupt the project or reduce productivity.
+When Contractors Can’t Claim a Delay From Their Client on Construction Projects

 4. Scheduling individual structures without considering the impact of adjacent structures, or the impact they’ll have on adjacent structures.
 Many structures on a project are connected in some way.
 Deeper structures may have to be completed (or certainly brought to the underside) before the neighboring structure can begin.
 Structures can impact access to the neighboring structures.
-When preparing a schedule it’s essential to consider the impact of adjacent structures and utility lines on other structures.
+When preparing a construction schedule it’s essential to consider the impact of adjacent structures and utility lines on other structures.

 5. Forgetting the project constraints.
 This should be simple, yet sometimes contractors don’t allow for customer imposed restrictions which could include restrictions on working times and accommodating other contractors or the customers own activities.
 Sometimes even statutory holidays, when work can’t be done, are forgotten.

 6. Allowing inadequate time for material procurement.
-Some materials require lengthy procurement periods to allow for design, design approval, preparing drawings, drawing approvals, fabrication and shipping.
+Some building materials require lengthy procurement periods to allow for design, design approval, preparing drawings, drawing approvals, fabrication and shipping.

 7. Ignoring inspections and testing.
 Waiting for test results can delay follow-on work.
 Often the client has to witness completed work or test results before the next activity can begin.